Language

 How do I know if my gamma is correct?

-In the Gamma 2.2 test, look at the checkerboard pattern next to the solid gray block.
-If correctly calibrated to gamma 2.2, both should appear to have the same brightness when viewed from a normal distance.
-If the checkerboard looks brighter, your gamma is too high; if darker, it's too low.
+In the Gamma test, view the blended checkerboard pattern next to the solid gray block from a normal distance.
+If both look equally bright, your gamma is correctly set to 2.2.
+If the checkerboard looks lighter, gamma is too high; if it looks darker, it's too low.

 Is my data sent anywhere?

-Privacy assured: All tests run entirely in your browser using your device's graphics capabilities.
-No test data, screenshots, or personal information is collected or transmitted to any server.
+No. Every pattern is drawn in your browser using your device's own graphics.
+No test data, screenshots, or personal information is collected or sent to any server — the tool runs entirely on your machine.

 Monitor Test